The Recording Connection Audio School has audio programs for those who want to pursue careers or personal advancement in:

 - Marketing and Distribution curriculum

 Why should my family and I choose your program over the others that are out there?

-- Learn from our structured course curriculum – while all audio schools have curriculums, none of them train you from world renowned music producers in their studios.
+- Learn from our structured course curriculum.
+While all audio schools use a curriculum, we combine our curriculum with one-on-one training with world renowned music producers in their studios.

-- Learn Pro Tools, Logic Pro, Ableton, Reason, etc. with hands-on, one on one training – to learn audio, you need to learn it from a music producer doing it for a living, college audio schools where you learn in a big lab or even smaller classrooms do not work as well as our method and we can prove it.
+- Learn Pro Tools, Logic Pro, Ableton, Reason, etc. with hands-on, one on one training.
+To learn audio effectively, you need to learn it from a music producer who does it for a living.

-- Log Hours as a Hands-on Trainee – our program gives you on the job training inside a real recording studio, training you can use to leverage yourself in the real world.
+- Log hours as a hands-on trainee.
+Our program gives you on-the-job training inside a real recording studio, providing you with actual work experience you can use to promote yourself for future work.

-- Meet and Make Connections with Music Industry Professionals – the other schools are known for giving you almost no connections.
-Our method trains you in real studios where you meet the industry as you train.
+- Meet and make connections with music industry professionals.
+Our method trains you in real studios where you meet industry pros while you train.

-- Learn Hand-On How to Operate a Small to Medium Sized Business – college audio schools can’t duplicate what we do because no matter how good the school, it’s not in the real world.
-When you learn with us, you learn by doing as an audio apprentice, where you get to see how a real business operates.
+- Learn hands-on how to operate a small- to medium-sized business.
+When you learn with us, you “learn by doing” as an audio apprentice (extern), and you get to see how a real business operates.

-EVERY ONE OF OUR STUDENT APPRENTICES LEARNS IN A REAL RECORDING STUDIO WHERE THEY LIVE OR WHERE THEY ARE MOVING.
-Additionally, we also offer unlimited private tutoring with our staff engineers.
-This means that when you become a Recording Connection Student Apprentice you not only will learn in the recording studio, you will also have private tutoring available to to augment your education.
-Here are some of the things we look forward to tutoring you in:
+EVERY ONE OF OUR STUDENT APPRENTICES (EXTERNS) LEARNS IN A REAL RECORDING STUDIO NEAR WHERE THEY LIVE OR WHERE THEY ARE MOVING.
+Additionally, we also offer unlimited tutoring with our staff engineers.
+This means that when you become a Recording Connection student apprentice (extern), not only will you learn in the recording studio, but you will also have private tutoring available to augment your education.
+Here are some of the things our tutoring staff can help with: